Everything You Need to Know for Window Treatments and Coverings

 Take measurements into account

-Once you have your ideal type of window treatment in mind, the next step is to take measurements.
+Once you have your ideal type of window covering in mind, the next step is to take measurements.
+If you’re looking to add privacy to your home this way, make sure the size is accurate.
 Be sure to write them down and take them to the store with you, so you have a firm idea of the options available once you get there.